EPDF and EPUB available Open Access under CC-BY-NC-ND licence.

-Pat Armstrong is a Distinguished Research Professor of Sociology at York University in Toronto.
+Pat Armstrong is Distinguished Research Professor Emerita at York University, Canada.

 1. Introduction – Pat Armstrong and Marta Szebehely

-9. Bringing the outside in and the inside out: the role of institutional boundaries of nursing homes - Frode F. Jacobsen and Gudmund Ågotnes
+9. Bringing the Outside In and the Inside Out: The Role of Institutional Boundaries in Nursing Homes – Frode F. Jacobsen and Gudmund Ågotnes

 10. A Labour of Love Is Still Labour – Pat Armstrong, Hugh Armstrong, and Marta Szebehely